dmz44/Robotics_Assignment_1/README.md

 Close all terminals if you are coming from previous sections.

-**[Remote PC]** **Enter the Container:**
+**[Remote PC]** **Enter the Container:** by entering following command in a new terminal window.

 ```bash
 docker exec -it remote_pc_humble bash

 ```

-Verify that you have docker shell, e.g. root@remote-pc-humble.
-You will not be able to execute simulation outside docker shell.
+Verify that you have Docker shell, e.g. root@remote-pc-humble.
+You will not be able to execute the simulation outside docker shell.

-**[Remote PC]** Bringup the TurtleBot3 with OpenMANIPULATOR-X into Gazebo world with the following command.
+**[Remote PC]** Bringup the TurtleBot3 with OpenMANIPULATOR-X into Gazebo world by typing the following command in the new Docker shell.

     ros2 launch turtlebot3_manipulation_gazebo gazebo.launch.py

-**[Remote PC]** Launch the slam node using the following command.
-Open another Docker shell by repeating entering the container on another terminal window and type the following command.
+**[Remote PC]** Launch the slam node.
+Open another Docker shell by repeating the steps to enter the container on another terminal window and type the following command.

     ros2 launch turtlebot3_manipulation_cartographer cartographer.launch.py